A harmless trip to the shops leads to a rare sighting of the lesser-spotted Tipo.

 So far in this intermittent series I have picked on a forgotten supermini, a lavishly expensive sportscar and the VW Passat.
 Today I feel the need to declare that Chryslers and associated brands are vehicles about which I have nothing to say.

 Or almost.
 I might feel a certain morbid fascination with the K-cars of the Iacocca era, which period also includes the Chrysler-Maserati.
 Apart from that, Chrysler is a nullity.
 While Fords and GM vehicles from pretty much anytime after 1960 are in some way interesting to me, Chryslers aren´t.
-They seem to be nothing more than Continue reading “Cars I can´t write about: Chryslers etc”
+They seem to be nothing more than a spear-carrier in the grand drama of the American car industry.
+Continue reading “Cars I can´t write about: Chryslers etc”

 Has Centro Stile Fiat ever produced a design of lasting significance?